-B. Resolution Guidelines

-1. Core Principles
+- 2. Resolution Guidelines - 1.
+Core Principles

 a.
-Impartiality-
+Impartiality

-Any entity/individual reaching findings, determining corrective actions or sanctions, and reviewing a matter external or on appeal each must be impartial andfree of any actual conflict of interest or bias.
+Any entity/individual reaching findings, determining corrective actions or sanctions, and reviewing a matter external or on appeal each must be impartial and free of any actual conflict of interest or bias.

-A Complainant or a Respondent who has concerns that the Title IX Coordinator orany other Title IX Personnel involved in the proceeding cannot conduct a fair and unbiased review (e.g., has a personal connection with one of the parties or witnesses, etc.) may report those concerns to through the Compliance Hotline (msm.ethicspoint.com)
+A Complainant or a Respondent who has concerns that the Title IX Coordinator or any other Title IX Personnel involved in the proceeding cannot conduct a fair and unbiased review (e.g., has a personal connection with one of the parties or witnesses, etc.) may report those concerns to through the Compliance Hotline (msm.ethicspoint.com)

-b.
-Presumption of Good Faith Reporting

-MSM presumes that a Report or Formal Complaint alleging Prohibited Conduct is made in good faith.

-c.
-Presumption of Non-Violation and Standard of Proof - Preponderance of the Evidence d.
-False Reports and False Statements

-The Respondent is presumed not to have violated the Policy unless it is determined through applicable procedures that a preponderance of the evidence supports a finding of a Policy violation.
+- Presumption of Good Faith Reporting MSM presumes that a Report or Formal Complaint alleging Prohibited Conduct is made in good faith. - c.
+Presumption of Non-Violation and Standard of Proof-Preponderance of the Evidence The Respondent is presumed not to have violated the Policy unless it is determined through applicable procedures that a preponderance of the evidence supports a finding of a Policy violation.